Clark Kent has his kryptonite, I have poison oak.

 Personally, I’ve found old school pink calamine lotion works the best.
 Plus, the smell of it always reminds me of summer camp.

-Once you’ve starting itching and oozing, the ooze (while super-gross) doesn’t spread your rash, although it may seem that way if your rash (from your initial exposure) continues to develop.
+Once you’ve starting itching and oozing, the ooze (while super-gross) doesn’t spread your rash, although it may seem that way if the rash (from your initial exposure) continues to develop.

-However, it is possible to get a rash from secondary exposure if the oils get on tools, clothing, dog fur, or running shoes.
+However, it is possible to get a rash from secondary exposure if the oils got on tools, clothing, dog fur or running shoes that you later touch.

-Wash down anything that was exposed to the urushiol oil to prevent secondary exposure.
+Wash down anything that was exposed to the urushiol oil with Tecnu to prevent secondary exposure.

 Good luck staying itch and ooze free on those poison oak-infested trails